eiriklv/classifier/README.md

 ```

 ### default
 The default category to throw an item in if it can't be classified in any of the categories.
-The default value of `default` is `"unclassified"`.
+The default value of `default` is `"unclassified"`. (dump all of these into a queue, and then classify them)